 Project management in major IT deliveries imposes huge reporting demands on software developers and other professionals to assemble a picture of progress that is comprehensible by non-technical managers.
-Much of this can be expressed in terms of simple tests passing Vs tests not passing - if and only if the test suite is known to be functionally complete and can run and fail for all tests - including those that test as-yet-unwritten features.
+Much of this can be expressed in terms of simple tests passing Vs tests not passing - if and only if the test suite is known to be functionally complete.